 Control who accesses your buildings — when, where, and how.

 It’s too easy for keys to end up lost or in the wrong hands.
 And when you have multiple buildings requiring restricted entry points, controlling access becomes harder.
-With a sophisticated electronic access control (EAC) system, you have virtually unlimited flexibility for scheduling, authorization and authentication from single door to nationwide coverage.
+With a sophisticated access control (AC) system, you have virtually unlimited flexibility for scheduling, authorization and authentication from single door to nationwide coverage.

 Limiting Access to Permitted Individuals

 From visitors to employees, it’s important to control who accesses a space.
-EAC provides multiple ways to prove identity before access, all of which can be reprogrammed electronically to restrict or allow new levels of access.
+AC provides multiple ways to prove identity before access, all of which can be reprogrammed electronically to restrict or allow new levels of access.
 User clearances can be set by role to speed the addition of new hires or position changes.
 Visitor management systems replace handwritten badges with professional looking printed badges.
 The visitor’s provided identification, e.g. business card or driver’s license is scanned and retained by the visitor management system.
 Visitors can be granted partial, single or multi-day schedules

 Many organizations have employees who need access to buildings during non-standard hours.
 Physicians, nurses, employees with extended hours, and tech support professionals are common examples.
-EAC’s scheduling system makes it easy to designate when any individual is authorized entry.
+AC’s scheduling system makes it easy to designate when any individual is authorized entry.

 Controlling Facility Entry Points

 AC enables you to determine which individuals are authorized to open specific doors.
 This is especially critical when there are hazardous, high-security, engineering, private, or other restricted areas.
 Many organizations also use AC to control entry to parking lots.
 Doors can be secured using electric strikes or magnetic locks.
 AC can lock or release all doors with a few mouse clicks.
 Optical turnstiles offer an attractive way of controlling access without an intimidating look.
 Stainless steel and glass turnstiles attractively compliment building architecture.